Iowa Board of Medicine - Face Mask Advisory

-Governor Kim Reynolds issued an Emergency Proclamation due to COVID-19 extending the following temporary provisions until Sunday, August 23, 2020, at 11:59 p.m.:
+Governor Kim Reynolds issued an Emergency Proclamation due to COVID-19 extending the following temporary provisions from Sunday, September 18, 2020, until Sunday October 18, 2020, at 11:59 p.m.

 1.No Iowa Medical License Required: A physician may practice medicine/telemedicine in Iowa without an Iowa medical license on a temporary basis to aid in the emergency, if a physician holds at least one active medical license in another United State jurisdiction, and all medical licenses held by a physician in other United States jurisdictions are in good standing, without restrictions or conditions.

 2.Telemedicine and Telehealth Services: All rules which establish preconditions, limitations, or restrictions on the provision of telehealth or telemedicine services in Iowa, including the use of audio-only telephone transmissions, continue to be suspended.
 All rules which require face-to-face interactions with health care providers, and impose requirements for residential and outpatient substance use disorder treatment and for face-to-face visitations, continue to be suspended.

 3.Emergency Medical License - Medical School Graduates: An individual who has graduated from an accredited medical school but has not obtained an initial Iowa medical license may seek an emergency medical license from the Board.
 The Board may grant an emergency medical license if it determines that the individual has completed sufficient education.
 An individual who has been granted an emergency medical license, shall practice in accordance with any guidance provided by the Board.

 Application for an Emergency Medical License: If a medical school graduate would like to apply for an Emergency Medical License they should go to the Iowa Board of Medicine’s website and use the Resident license application and indicate that they are applying for an Emergency Medical License.